Best EF-M Lenses for Canon EOS M6 II, M50 II and M200 Cameras

 • Minimum focus distance (MFD).
 It has a major influence on the magnification that can be achieved, as well as the depth of field.

 • Another important point is of course the price, but it is different in every market and currency.
-Instead, links to independent reviews are given which will help you to find the best lens for your needs.
+Instead, plenty of links to independent reviews are provided to help you find the best lens for your needs.

 1 Prime lenses